A. K. Viswanathan: Intelligence and senior positions

+Commissioner of Police, Coimbatore

-From TN House he was transferred as the Chief of Vigilance and Security in Tamil Nadu Newsprint and Papers Limited.
-After a year and half in TNPL Karur, he was posted as the Commissioner of police, Coimbatore City.
-He held this post three and half years as the longest serving Commissioner of Police, Coimbatore City.
-He took various steps to bring police and people closer and to remove the animosity and distrust for police that people generally got used to.
+From Tamil Nadu House, he was transferred as the Chief of Vigilance and Security in Tamil Nadu Newsprint and Papers Limited (TNPL).
+After a year and a half in TNPL Karur, he was posted as the Commissioner of Police, Coimbatore City, where he served for three and a half years, making him the longest-serving Commissioner of Police in that city.
+He took various steps to bring police and public closer and to remove the animosity and distrust that people generally had towards the police.

 During his tenure, as per the National Crime Records Bureau data, crimes reduced four-fold in Coimbatore city.
-Also, while the Tamil Nadu came first In the recovery of stolen properties in the entire country at 66%, Coimbatore City came first in the state recovering at 88% of the properties stolen.
+While Tamil Nadu came first in the recovery of stolen properties in the entire country at 66%, Coimbatore City came first in the state, recovering 88% of stolen properties.